Livia Soprano

-Livia Soprano (née Pollio), played by Nancy Marchand, is a fictional character on the HBO TV series The Sopranos.
+Livia Soprano (née Pollio), portrayed by Nancy Marchand, is a fictional character on the HBO TV series The Sopranos.
 She is the mother of Tony Soprano.
 A young Livia, played by Laila Robins and later by Laurie J. Williams, is sometimes seen in flashbacks.
 Series creator David Chase has stated that the main inspiration for the character was his own mother.
 Vera Farmiga portrays a young Livia Soprano in the 2021 prequel film, The Many Saints of Newark.

 In 2016, Rolling Stone ranked her #3 of their "40 Greatest TV Villains of All Time".